The Scarlet Letter

-The Scarlet Letter: A Romance is a work of historical fiction by American author Nathaniel Hawthorne, published in 1850.
-Set in the Puritan Massachusetts Bay Colony during the years 1642 to 1649, the novel tells the story of Hester Prynne, who conceives a daughter with a man to whom she is not married and then struggles to create a new life of repentance and dignity.
-Containing a number of religious and historic allusions, the book explores themes of legalism, sin and guilt.
+The Scarlet Letter: A Romance is a historical novel by American author Nathaniel Hawthorne, published in 1850.
+Set in the Puritan Massachusetts Bay Colony during the years 1642 to 1649, the novel tells the story of Hester Prynne, who conceives a daughter with a man to whom she is not married and then struggles to lead a new life of repentance and dignity.
+As punishment, she must wear a scarlet letter 'A' (for "adultery").
+Containing a number of religious and historic allusions, the book explores themes of legalism, sin, and guilt.

 The Scarlet Letter was one of the first mass-produced books in the United States.
 It was popular when first published and is considered a classic work of American literature.
-The novel has inspired numerous film, television, and stage adaptations.
+Commonly listed among the Great American Novels, it has inspired numerous film, television, and stage adaptations.
 Critics have described The Scarlet Letter as a masterwork, and novelist D. H. Lawrence called it a "perfect work of the American imagination".